Nassau County Personal Injury Attorney

 Personal injury accounts for a wide range of accidents.
 Injuries resulting from another person’s negligence can take away from months or even years of your life and every compassionate Nassau County personal injury attorney at Rosenberg & Gluck, LLP sincerely understands the difficulty you face after suffering a serious injury.
 Immediately after an accident or learning about a life-altering injury, you and your family may feel confused or overwhelmed.
 Medical expenses during rehabilitation can be astronomical and you could end up paying for something that wasn’t your fault.

-If this sounds familiar, our skilled lawyers urge you to seek legal counsel from a qualified personal injury firm.
+If this sounds familiar, our skilled personal injury lawyers in Nassau County urge you to seek legal counsel from a qualified personal injury firm.
 Our practice combines the experience of eight attorneys who practice only personal injury law.
 We focus on plaintiffs so we can provide compassionate, personalized attention to every client who comes through our office.

 Personal Injury Law Basics